universeoforanges/batteryd/README.md

 - [ldbus](https://github.com/daurnimator/ldbus)

 ## Configuring batteryd
-batteryd will check the following directories for a file named "config".
+batteryd will check the following directories for a file named "config" in the following order:
-- `$HOME/.config/batteryd`
+1. `$HOME/.config/batteryd`
+2. `/etc/batteryd`
-- `./`
+3. `./`

 ### Default config
 ```